-- A periodic visual examination by experts is the first and foremost step of maintaining the chemical storage tank.
-These regular surveys and investigations focus on any seepage or leakage, tank settling, bulging or excessive corrosion.
+- A periodic visual examination by experts is the first and foremost step in maintaining the chemical storage tank.
+These regular surveys and investigations focus on any seepage or leakage, tank settling, bulging, or excessive corrosion.

 - All the storage tank fittings, flexible connection pipes, and coverings must be inspected carefully to detect any signs of corrosion, deterioration, and leaks.
 In case of any defect, it must be replaced immediately.